cea-hpc/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+ When several *modulefiles* are passed, they are loaded sequentially in the specified order.
+If one modulefile evaluation raises an error, load sequence
+ continues: loaded modules prior the evaluation error are kept loaded and sequence is resumed with the load of remaining modulefile in list.

  The :option:`--tag` option accepts a list of module tags to apply to *modulefile* once loaded.
 If module is already loaded, tags from *taglist* are added to the list of tags already applied to this module.